sastofficial/sastofficial.github.io/pages/albums.md

 139. tripl3digits - Life is Beautiful, Sometimes - January 28th 2024
 140. Jane Remover - Census Designated - January 29th 2024
 141. deadmau5 - > album title goes here < - January 30th 2023
+142. Kron Named Idiot - A Folder of Kron's Music - January 31st 2023

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.